chazingtheinfinite/intro-to-data-science/project-ideas/README.md

  - Social Media Scraping and NLP Analysis
  - eCommerce Product Price/Review Scraping and Comparison

 While these types of projects are common, it is important that your project answers a number of new questions and does not repleat previous work.
 Listed below are a number of potential projects you and your group may select from for your course project.
+Certain projects already have existing datasets and therefore do not require a scraping component, however they each present an unique analysis that hadn't already been carried out on these data.
 These may also help inspire your own project ideas.
 The following projects are typically organized such that only one group may complete the project and therefore they may be claimed on a first-come-first-served basis.
-As metioned, please be sure to fully research your selected project idea before settling on it.
+As metioned, please be sure to fully research your selected project idea (as part of Project Phase 1) and  before choosing to settle on it.

+Finally, all projects are required to be organized using the [Cookiecutter Data Science Project Structure](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science).
+Please read all of the documentation and related links to ensure that your project follows the standards of typical Data Science projects.

 ## Structured Project Ideas